-Q: Can you identify the plant that has lavender blue flowers and is blooming right now beside the downtown connector just above Brookwood Station?
+Q: Can you identify the plant that has lavender blue flowers and is blooming right now beside the Interstate?
 My carpool friends and I were stuck in traffic there last week and wondered what it was.

 A: You have discovered that being stuck in traffic isn’t always boring!
-My son hates our trips downtown because I’m compelled to quiz him on spelling words while we’re driving slowly.
-I’ll bet the plant you are seeing is a vitex (Vitex agnus-castus).
+My once-young son hated our trips downtown because I was compelled to quiz him on spelling words while we were driving slowly.
+I’ll bet the plant you are seeing is a vitex (Vitex agnus-castus), aka chastetree.

-Also called chastetree and summer lilac, the vitex is very drought tolerant, is almost pest free and it blooms when other plants have retired for the season.
-Bees and butterflies love the longlasting flowers.
+Also called summer lilac, the vitex is very drought tolerant, is almost pest free and it blooms when other plants have retired for the summer.
+Bees and butterflies love the long lasting flowers.
 Enjoy your commute!